-- Apply the principles and concepts of science to different contexts and evaluate scientific information, making judgements on the basis of this information. - Appreciate the practical nature of science, developing experimental and investigative skills based on correct and safe laboratory techniques and analyse, interpret and evaluate data and experimental methods, drawing conclusions that are consistent with evidence from experimental activities and suggesting possible improvements and further investigations. - Recognise the importance of accurate experimental work and reporting scientific methods in science and select, organise and present relevant information clearly and logically using appropriate vocabulary, definitions and conventions. - Develop a logical approach to problem solving in a wider context and select and apply appropriate areas of mathematics relevant to science as set out under each topic and prepare for more advanced courses in science and for other courses that require knowledge of science.
+- Learn about unifying patterns and themes in science and use them in new and changing situations and acquire knowledge and understanding of scientific facts, terminology, concepts, principles and practical techniques. - >> Apply the principles and concepts of science to different contexts and evaluate scientific information, making judgements on the basis of this information. - >> Appreciate the practical nature of science, developing experimental and investigative skills based on correct and safe laboratory techniques and analyse, interpret and evaluate data and experimental methods, drawing conclusions that are consistent with evidence from experimental activities and suggesting possible improvements and further investigations. - >> Recognise the importance of accurate experimental work and reporting scientific methods in science and select, organise and present relevant information clearly and logically using appropriate vocabulary, definitions and conventions. - >> Develop a logical approach to problem solving in a wider context and select and apply appropriate areas of mathematics relevant to science as set out under each topic and prepare for more advanced courses in science and for other courses that require knowledge of science.

-- b Biology: The nature and variety of living organisms; Structures and functions in living organisms; Reproduction and inheritance; Ecology and the environment; Use of biological resources - >> Chemistry: Principles of chemistry; Inorganic chemistry; Physical chemistry; Organic chemistry - Physics: Forces and motion; Electricity; Waves; Energy resources and energy transfers; Solids, liquids and gases, Magnetism and electromagnetism; Radioactivity and particles; Astrophysics
+- ▶▶ Biology: The nature and variety of living organisms; Structures and functions in living organisms; Reproduction and inheritance; Ecology and the environment; Use of biological resources - >> Chemistry: Principles of chemistry; Inorganic chemistry; Physical chemistry; Organic chemistry - ▶▶ Physics: Forces and motion; Electricity; Waves; Energy resources and energy transfers; Solids, liquids and gases, Magnetism and electromagnetism; Radioactivity and particles; Astrophysics

-There are three 2-hour examination papers externally assessed through three 2-hour written examinations.
+There are three examination papers externally assessed through three 2-hour written examinations.
 For each paper, the total number of marks is 110.
 There is a mixture of different question styles, including multiple-choice questions, short-answer questions, calculations and extended open-response questions.
-This paper contributes up to 33.3% of the total International IGCSE.
+This paper contributes up to 33.3% of the total International GCSE.